post-self/post-self.github.io/entry/_posts/2016-12-26-assignment.md

 instance: 5f39bd7
 ---

 The feeling of an instance merging state back with the tracker would never NOT make Ioan Balan#tracker uneasy.
-It wasn't the differences in experiences - those could be anticipated - so much as the tiny changes in identity that resulted.
+It wasn't the differences in experiences, those could be anticipated, so much as the tiny changes in identity that resulted.
 Having to internalize a slightly different version of yourself was too close to experiencing a doppelg&auml;nger.
 Or perhaps hanging with a sib, fresh home from a semester abroad.

 Ioan#tracker had never been abroad, had no siblings.
 Just new memories.